nmpetkov/Zgoodies/README.md

 # Zgoodies

-Some bootstrap and jQuery plugins or Zikula
+Some bootstrap and jQuery plugins for Zikula